arbor-sim/arbor/doc/cpp/probe_sample.rst

 and deterministic behaviour.

-The ``schedule`` object itself uses type-erasure to wrap any schedule implementation class, which can be any copy--constructable class that provides the methods ``reset()`` and ``events(t0, t1)`` above.
+The ``schedule`` object itself uses type-erasure to wrap any schedule implementation class, which can be any copy--constructible class that provides the methods ``reset()`` and ``events(t0, t1)`` above.
 Three schedule implementations are provided by the engine: